sbb-design-systems/lyne-components/src/components/sbb-autocomplete/readme.md

 ### In `sbb-form-field`

-If the component is used within a `sbb-form-field`, it will automatically connect to the native `input` as trigger and will display the option panel above or below the `sbb-form-field`.
+If the component is used within a [sbb-form-field](/docs/components-sbb-form-field-sbb-form-field--docs), it will automatically connect to the native `<input>` as trigger and will display the option panel above or below the `sbb-form-field`.

 ```html
 <!-- Origin element -->